-The Faculty may create committees for specific purposes and limited periods.
-Members of such ad hoc committees will, unless the Faculty specifies otherwise, be appointed by the Faculty Senate subject to ratification by the Faculty; such Faculty committees will be responsible to and report to the Faculty (The President and the Dean of the College may create and constitute advisory ad hoc committees at their discretion.).
+In the event of a vacancy of the office of Chief Academic Officer, the Faculty Senate will confer with the Board of Regents and the President in establishing criteria and procedures to be used in selecting a Chief Academic Officer.
+The Faculty Senate will appoint, subject to the approval of the Faculty, Faculty representatives on a joint ad hoc committee empowered to seek and screen candidates and to nominate one or more candidates to the Board of Regents, which will elect a person nominated in this manner consonant with Article II of the Restated Bylaws of Augsburg University.
+The faculty representation of the ad hoc committee will consist of a majority of the committee.

+In the event of a vacancy of an academic dean, the Faculty Senate will confer with the Chief Academic Officer in establishing criteria and procedures to be used in the search for a new selecting a dean.
+The Faculty Senate will appoint, subject to the approval of the Faculty, Faculty representatives on a joint ad hoc committee empowered to seek and screen candidates and to nominate one or more candidates to the President and Provost, who will select a person nominated in this manner.
+The faculty representation of the ad hoc committee will consist of a majority of the committee.

-8.9 Article IX.
+8.10 Article IX.
 Communication with the Board of Regents

-The President and Dean will serve as chief liaison between the Faculty and the Board of Regents, keeping the Board informed of plans and projects relating to the educational program of the University.
+The President and Chief Academic Officer will serve as chief liaison between the Faculty and the Board of Regents, keeping the Board informed of plans and projects relating to the educational program of the University.

 The Faculty will confer with the Board of Regents, at the discretion of the Board of Regents, concerning major policies and policy changes affecting the University.
 Normally such conferring will be done through one (or more) Faculty Representatives selected by the Faculty by procedures specified in the By-Laws.
 Otherwise, an individual member of the Faculty, provided such member has received an invitation from the Board of Regents or one of its committees or a committee or officer of the Administration, may consult with the Board of Regents, one of its committees or a committee of the Administration or an officer of Administration, but such consulting will not constitute official representation from the Faculty.

-In the event of a vacancy of the office of President, the Faculty Senate will confer with the Board of Regents and the Dean of the College in establishing criteria and procedures to be used in selecting a President, and will appoint, subject to the approval of the Faculty, Faculty representatives on a joint ad hoc committee empowered to seek and screen candidates and to nominate one or more candidates for the office to the Board of Regents, which will elect a person nominated in this manner consonant with Article II of the Restated Bylaws of the University.

-In the event of a vacancy of the office of Dean of the College, the Faculty Senate will appoint, subject to the approval of the Faculty, a committee which will confer with the President and the Board of Regents in the selection of nominees.

 8.10 Article X. Amendments

 This constitution may be amended at any regular business meeting by a two-thirds vote of those voting, a quorum being present, provided that the proposed amendment was submitted in writing at the previous regular business meeting and provided that previous written notice was given of the meeting at which the vote was to take place.
 An amendment will take effect when it has been subsequently approved by the Board of Regents.
 All amendments must be approved by the Board of Regents.
 If the Board of Regents or the Executive Committee acting for the Board of Regents does not formally approve, reject, or return for further study the amendment within a six-month period following passage of the amendment by the Faculty, this lack of action will be interpreted as approval of the amendment and it will take effect immediately.

+Revised October 2019

 SECTION 9: BY-LAWS TO THE CONSTITUTION OF THE FACULTY OF AUGSBURG UNIVERSITY